robjg/oddjob/README.txt

 ---------------------------
 - Allow pasting and dragging Oddjobs onto the startup panel of Oddjob Explorer.
-- Use a ServerSide files system for choosing files on server component designer forms.
+- Use a ServerSide file system for choosing files on server component designer forms.
 - Add Security to the WebApp (with a Read Only role).
 - Include a Jetty Oddball to allow connecting to an Oddjob server from a